karahanbuhan/FinalTick/README.md

 triggers:
   100000000:
     - "say This will be called once and for sure, you can initialize scoreboards and stuff here"
-  # This is triggered always as it is infinite (corresponds to 68 years, so should work for most cases)
   -100000000:
     - "say &3%countdown% seconds left!" # & character is used for color, and %countdown% for the countdown in seconds
   60: